lsst/LDM-493/_guides.rst

   Being shared across user guide working groups, the Documentation Engineer provides consistency and quality to the LSST documentation experience.

 Each user guide working group’s composition will be unique and tuned to the project’s needs.
-However, the following roles should be filled, possible by the same or multiple people:
+However, the following roles should be filled, possibly by the same or multiple people:

 - **Subject matter expert** who leads the curriculum development of the user guide.
 - **T/CAM** who is able to schedule effort for all engineers that may need to contribute documentation content.